fordfrog/apgdiff/README.md

 * Fixed issue with the $ sign in the object name (Anatoliy Basov)
 * Added French translation.
 (Jeremy Passeron)
 * Native for OS line endings in resulting diff (Sergej Bonich)
+* Add support for new Postgres schema dump format
+* Support for Postgres 10 CREATE SEQUENCE data type

 ### 2012-09-21: Version 2.4